Accessibility ServicesBecause banking should be easy.

 Website accessibility refers to the inclusive practice of designing websites so that people with disabilities and those with different or diverse abilities can understand content, navigate and interact online and have equal access to information and functionality.
 Scotiabank is committed to providing a website that is accessible to the widest possible audience.
 We are actively working towards achieving a fully accessible website that endeavours to conform to the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0 and is usable with assistive technology.

 When it comes to meeting accessibility standards for our products and services, we’re always looking to improve.
 Whether we’re doing something you like, or if there’s something you think we can do better, we’d love to hear from you.

 What can you expect when you provide feedback?

-You’ll receive a confirmation message indicating that we received your communication within one business day.
-Your feedback will then be reviewed by our accessibility team, where we will consider possible action and reasonable accommodations that can be taken to improve our services.
-You will receive an update within five business days.
+Your feedback will be reviewed by our accessibility team, where we will consider possible action and reasonable accommodations that can be taken to improve our services.
 If requested, we will provide accessible formats and communication supports in the feedback process.

 Chat with us

 Careers: If you are a person with a visible or non-evident disability and are interested in applying , visit Scotiabank’s Careers in Canada Communities